Field trials of wheat biofortified to produce white flour with extra iron have begun following approval by the Government.

 All intellectual property of this project is publicly owned and will be freely available to breeders and farmers to access and use, where regulations allow for GM crops allow.

-Professor Cristobal Uauy, project leader at the John Innes Centre, explained why the trials are necessary and timely.
+Professor Cristobal Uauy, Group Leader at the John Innes Centre, explained why the trials are necessary and timely.

 “Wheat is one of the main foodstuffs in the world.
 Here in the UK over 99% of households consume wheat products.
 For many years, we have tried to improve micronutrient content in wheat, especially iron content, but it is difficult using traditional breeding methods.
 We’ve seen small increases, but not to the levels required to have a positive public health impact.”